-The County Emergency Medical Care Committee provides a forum for consumers and health care providers, both as members of the committee and as the general public, to comment on the development, utilization and evaluation of plans, policies and procedures.
-Additionally, members of the general public are always provided with the opportunity to comment on the EMS system directly to the Tuolumne County Board of Supervisors and the EMCC.
+The County Emergency Medical Policy and Coordination Team (EMPACT) provides a forum for consumers and health care providers, both as members of the committee and as the public, to comment on the development, utilization and evaluation of plans, policies and procedures.
+Additionally, members of the public are always provided with the opportunity to comment on the EMS system directly to the Tuolumne County Board of Supervisors and the EMPACT.

-Short-Range Plan (one year or less) Short-Range Plan Long-Range Plan (more than one year) Long-Range Plan)
+- □ Short-Range Plan (one year or less) - □ Long-Range Plan (more than one year)